Jozef Obert

-Jozef Obert (4 January 1938 – 18 October 2020), nicknamed Joschi during his career in Austria, was a Slovak football striker and later coach.
+Jozef Obert (4 January 1938 – 18 October 2020), nicknamed Joschi during his career in Austria, was a Slovak football forward and later coach.
 He played for Slovan Bratislava, Rudá Hvězda Brno, Tatran Prešov and Wacker Innsbruck.
 He scored 92 goals at the Czechoslovak First League.
 He died 18 October 2020 in Bratislava.

-Obert earned four caps for the Czechoslovakia national football team and debuted against Soviet Union in friendly match on 30 August 1958.
+Obert earned four caps for the Czechoslovakia national team and debuted against Soviet Union in friendly match on 30 August 1958.

 His grandson Adam Obert is a defender playing for Cagliari Calcio.